Tommy Rettig: Post-acting career

 As an adult, Rettig preferred to be called "Tom".
-He found the transition from child star to adult to be difficult, and he had several well-publicized legal entanglements relating to illegal recreational drugs, a conviction for growing marijuana on his farm in 1972, and a cocaine possession charge in 1976, of which he was exonerated.
-Some years after he left acting, he became a motivational speaker, which—through work on computer mailing lists—led to involvement in the early days of personal computers.
+He found the transition from child star to adult to be difficult, and he had several well-publicized legal entanglements related to illegal recreational drugs, a conviction for growing marijuana on his farm in 1972, and a cocaine possession charge in 1976, of which he was exonerated.
+Some years after leaving acting, he became a motivational speaker, which—through work on computer mailing lists—led to involvement in the early days of personal computers.

 For the last 15 years of his life, Rettig was a well-known database programmer and author.
-He was an early employee of Ashton-Tate and specialized in (sequentially) dBASE, Clipper, FoxBASE, and finally, FoxPro.
-Rettig moved to Marina del Rey, California in the late 1980s.
+He was an early employee of Ashton-Tate, specializing in (sequentially) dBASE, Clipper, FoxBASE, and, finally, FoxPro.
+Rettig moved to Marina del Rey, California, in the late 1980s.

 Later years and death

-Rettig returned to television after 23 years, making a guest appearance as a grown-up Jeff Miller in the final episode of the syndicated television series The New Lassie (1989–1992), along with Jon Provost (played second Lassie owner Timmy Martin, 1958–1964), titled "The Computer Study", which aired on March 7, 1992; he also co-wrote the episode.
-The updated series featured appearances from earlier Lassie veterans Roddy McDowall, who had starred in Lassie Come Home in 1943, the first feature-length Lassie film, and also actress June Lockhart, who had not only starred in the 1945 sequel feature film Son of Lassie, but also co-starred on the second version television series, portraying new dog owner Timmy Martin's mother Ruth in the succeeding years (1958–1964), after Rettig and Jan Clayton (1954–1957), left the show.
+Rettig returned to television after 23 years as grown-up Jeff Miller in the final episode of the syndicated television series The New Lassie (1989–1992).
+The episode, titled "The Computer Study", also guest-starred Jon Provost, who had played the second Lassie owner, Timmy Martin, from 1958–1964.
+Rettig co-wrote "The Computer Study", which aired on March 7, 1992.
+The New Lassie also featured appearances from Lassie veterans Roddy McDowall (who had starred in Lassie Come Home in 1943, the first feature-length Lassie film) and June Lockhart (who starred in the 1945 sequel, Son of Lassie, and co-starred with Provost in the second version of Lassie).

 On February 15, 1996, Rettig died of heart failure at age 54.
-He was cremated at the Inglewood Park mortuary and his ashes were scattered at sea, three miles off Marina del Rey, California, with the ashes of his friend Rusty Hamer in a combined ceremony.
+He was cremated at the Inglewood Park mortuary, and his ashes were scattered at sea, three miles off Marina del Rey, California, with the ashes of his friend Rusty Hamer in a combined ceremony.